crux-project/CRUX/NGAE-XRD/README.md

 - LSD-based vertical-segment peak extraction
 - Basic evaluation utilities for matched-fraction analysis

-## Why this repo exists
-The manuscript workflow is reproducible, but notebook paths and ad-hoc scripts are hard to reuse.
-This package keeps the same implemented flow while removing hardcoded data locations.

 ## Quick start
 1. Create and activate a virtual environment.
 2. Install dependencies: